 What’s your LEAST favorite thing about the city?

-As with the other bigger cities I do not like the traffic jam and the pollution.
+As with the other bigger cities, I do not like the traffic jams and pollution.

 Is there a little known fact about the city people might find interesting?